usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Integrating usability into the development process can lead to authentication solutions that are secure and usable while addressing users' authentication needs and organizations' business goals.

-The impact of usability across digital systems needs to be considered as part of the risk assessment when deciding on the Authenticator Assurance Level (AAL) requirements.
+The impact of usability across digital systems needs to be considered as part of the risk assessment when deciding on the AAL requirements.
 Authenticators with a higher AAL sometimes offer better usability, and should be allowed for use for lower AAL applications.

 Leveraging a federation for authentication can alleviate many of the usability issues, though such an approach has its own tradeoffs, as discussed in [NIST SP 800-63C, Federation and Assertions](sp800-63c.html).